Your website shouldn’t be just a digital version of a brochure advertising your business.

 15. Does live chat increase conversions?

-Online store visitors who use live chat are 513% more likely to become your customers.
+According to live chat conversion statistics, online store visitors who use live chat are 513% more likely to become customers.
 However, this correlation is difficult to directly translate into a measurable conversion rate boost.

 Nevertheless, live chat can help you build trust and confidence in your website and the products that you offer.
 According to one of our studies, the lack of a live chat widget and real-time support makes online stores almost 2x less trustworthy.